xyyuhans/about/index.md

 {% include cv-contact.html %}

-I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in data analysis.
-I have a good background in machine learning, and am currently working on my master thesis in data science at Ericsson.
+I am a second-year master student at KTH majoring in Autonomous Systems, and looking for a job in data engineer.
+I have a good background in machine learning, and am currently working on my master thesis about data science at Ericsson.

 ## Education